 It is tempting to say that the latter scene is what the rejected child perceives, and the situation is not as dire as the description appears.
 However, the rejected child’s desire for anonymity, because he fears the consequences of sticking out (as learned from growing up with such a mother), causes him to take on behaviors which makes him blend in with the background.
 People cannot notice what doesn’t stick out.

 The disinterested observer will not notice the reality that child faces, either.
 This observer will assume that if the child just jumps, someone will catch him.
 After all, the observer did this, and he never got hurt.
 This naive observer will not notice, or will completely misinterpret, the menacing faces of all those waiting for the victim to jump.
 As mentioned above, there are a lot of bullies out there who feel empowered when they can push someone else around and they can spot a rejected child every time.
 The non-bully, who was born to a mother who wanted them, will have difficulty seeing the reality that a rejected child faces.

 That reality includes a lifetime of rejection, with devastating consequences on brain development.
 Many, who see these kids make such unfortunate choices in life, consider these kids as victims of their own devices.
 These observers never notice the bullies out there, who would make sure this kid fails if he tried to make better choices.
-This situation leads to a “blame the victim” mentality by ignorant observers who cannot see what the victim sees because the observers were never rejected by their mothers.
+This situation leads to a “blame the victim” mentality by ignorant/naive observers.

 Comment on “Interviews: ‘All We Know’: Three Remarkable But Forgotten Lives“, on All Things Considered 19 Jan 2013 where Lisa Cohen, author of ‘All We Know: Three Lives’, who speaks of her biography of three lesbians who were writers, who, although very visible to important people where very invisible to rest of the world.